zqfan/zqfan.github.com/_posts/2021-05-25-java-maven-nexus-staging-plugin-xstream.md

 [INFO]    \- (com.squareup.okhttp:okhttp:jar:2.7.5:compile - omitted for conflict with 2.5.0)
 ```

-We can notice that this command cannot prints plugin dependency tree, neither do `mvn dependency:analyze` and `mvn dependency:resolve`.
+Notice that this command cannot prints plugin's dependency tree, neither do `mvn dependency:analyze` nor `mvn dependency:resolve`.
 The command `mvn dependency:resolve-plugins` only prints first level dependency, for example, the nexus-staging-maven-plugin output like:

 ```
 [INFO] Plugin Resolved: nexus-staging-maven-plugin-1.6.7.jar